-Though these use cases are focusing on the vehicular domain, those ways of functional deployment are different.
-The following clauses provid three types of the high level oneM2M archtecture mapping for these use cases.
+Though these use cases are focusing on the vehicular domain, the ways of functional deployment are different.
+The following clauses provide three types of high level oneM2M archtecture mapping for these use cases.

 8.2 Vehicular Architecture Type 1

 Figure 8.2-1 illustrates the first type of high level oneM2M architecture in vehicular domain.
 In this type, vehicular domain applications and the M2M service platform described in each use case are mapped to the IN (Infrastructure Node).
-Each vehicle equips a communication module which supports cellular network or other wireless communication technologies, and the vehicle can connect to a service platform via the communication module.
+Each vehicle is equipped with a communication module which supports cellular network or other wireless communication technologies, and the vehicle can connect to a service platform via the communication module.
 Alternatively, an external unit such as the smartphone acts as both a communication module and a GW.
 In this case, the external unit would connect to in-vehicle network via some network technologies such as Bluetooth.

 The GW which provides some functions defined in oneM2M acts as the MN or the ASN.
 The GW would be the in-vehicle unit such as an ECU (Electronic Control Unit) or the external unit such as the smartphone.
 The GW is connecting to in-vehicle units and external sensors via an in-vehicle network such as CAN (Controller Area Network) or other communication technology such as Bluetooth.